New Footage Of Parkland Massacre Shows Nicholas Cruz Strolling School Halls With Deadly Rifle

-New images from security cameras at Marjory Stoneman Douglas High School in Parkland, Florida, have been released, showing shooter Nicholas Cruz carrying an AR-15 as he walked around the school halls.
+New images from security cameras at Marjory Stoneman Douglas High School in Parkland, Florida, have been released.
+The footage shows shooter Nicholas Cruz carrying an AR-15 as he walked around the school halls.

 The footage was published on Friday by the Sun-Sentinel, as part of an investigation into the February 14 massacre which saw 17 people dead.
 The detailed report regards the alleged incompetence on the part of the Broward County Sheriff’s office and school district that resulted in a delayed response to the shooting.

-Pictures of the terrified students gathering as they responded to the fire alarm were also released, as well as photos of the bullet destruction done to the hurricane windows that ended up preventing Cruz from aiming deadly shots at first respondents on the scene.
+Pictures of the terrified students gathering as they responded to the fire alarm were also released, as well as photos of the destruction done to the hurricane windows which ended up preventing Cruz from aiming deadly shots at first respondents on the scene.

-The investigation detailed the nearly one-hour chaos that was “marked by no one taking charge, deputies dawdling, false information spreading, communications paralyzed and children stranded with nowhere to hide.”
+The investigation detailed the nearly 60-minute chaos that was “marked by no one taking charge, deputies dawdling, false information spreading, communications paralyzed and children stranded with nowhere to hide.”
 School workers reportedly failed to call in a Code Red that would prompt a lock-down upon learning that there was an active shooter on campus.

 According to previous media reports, school resource officer Scot Peterson, who was armed, didn’t take to the building where the shooting happened, and instead took cover.
-In the meanwhile, unarmed athletic director Chris Hixon headed to the premises as he heard the gunshots and ended up becoming one of the victims of the massacre.
+In the meantime, unarmed athletic director Chris Hixon headed to the premises as he heard the gunshots — and ended up becoming one of the victims of the massacre.

 "There are ways we can prevent further violence in our classrooms.
 But by arming teachers, everyone engaged in the school safety debate loses." | By Cameron Kasky, former student at Marjory Stoneman Douglas High School in Parkland, Florida, via @CNNOpinion https://t.co/noTopwMkSf